 MAP 2302 DIFFERENTIAL EQUATIONS 3 cr. hrs.

 The course covers the basic methods and fundamental theorems of ordinary differential equations with applications in the natural sciences and engineering.
-Topics include: solutions of first order differential equations of various types, including separable, exact, homogeneous, linear and Bernoulli equations; solutions of nth order linear differential equations; solutions by series; "Laplace" transforms; numerical methods; and systems of linear differential equations.
+Topics include: solutions of first order differential equations of various types, including separable, exact, homogeneous, linear and

+Bernoulli equations; solutions of nth order linear differential equations; solutions by series; "Laplace" transforms; numerical methods; and systems of linear differential equations.
 Prerequisite: MAC 2312 with a grade of C or higher.
 Only offered in spring term.
 (G.E.)
 (TR)

 MAR 2011 PRINCIPLES OF MARKETING 3 cr. hrs.
+This course is a mid-management approach to functions and

 This course is a mid-management approach to functions and institutions including analysis of demand, product planning, market segmentation, distribution, retailing, wholesaling, advertising, sales promotion, pricing, and market research.
 (TR)

-MAR 2930 SELECTED TOPICS IN MARKETING (OA) 1-4 cr. hrs.
+MAR 2930 SELECTED TOPICS IN MARKETING